Full Moon on

 Moon after descending node

-1 day after descending node on 2 March 2064 at 02:40 in ♌ Leo.
-The Moon is located south of the ecliptic over the following 11 days, until the lunar orbit crosses from South to North in ascending node on 15 March 2064 at 05:39 in ♒ Aquarius.
+1 day after descending node on 2 March 2064 at 02:40 in ♌ Leo the Moon is positioned south of the ecliptic over the following 11 days until the lunar crosses the ecliptic again from South to North in ascending node on 15 March 2064 at 05:39 in ♒ Aquarius.

 Moon after northern standstill

-5 days since the previous standstill on 26 February 2064 at 20:13 in ♊ Gemini when the Moon has reached North declination of ∠27.859°, the lunar orbit is extending southward over the next 6 days to face maximum declination of ∠-27.823° at the point of next southern standstill on 10 March 2064 at 08:07 in ♐ Sagittarius.
+5 days since the last northern standstill on 26 February 2064 at 20:13 in ♊ Gemini when the Moon has reached North declination of ∠27.859° the lunar orbit is extending southward over the next 6 days to face maximum declination of ∠-27.823° at the point of next southern standstill on 10 March 2064 at 08:07 in ♐ Sagittarius.

 Sun-Earth-Moon syzygy